iMessage Not Working On iOS 14/iOS 15/iOS 16? Fix Now!

 Fix 1: Restart your iPhone

-If iMessage is not working on iOS 14 and you know there is a minor issue causing it, then consider restarting your device.
+If iMessage is not working on iOS 14/iOS 16 and you know there is a minor issue causing it, consider restarting your device.
 This will reset its present power cycle and would reboot the phone.
 If you are using an old generation device, then just press the Power button on the side.
-For iPhone 8 and newer models, you are needed to press Volume Up/Down and the Side key.
+For iPhone 8 and newer models, you must press Volume Up/Down and the Side key.

 This will display a Power slider on the screen that you can swipe to turn off your device.
 Now, wait for at least a minute after your device turns off, and press the Power key again to turn it on.